List of female NASCAR drivers: 20th century

 NASCAR has seen varying levels of participation by female drivers throughout its ranks since the sanctioning body's inception in 1949.
 Sara Christian competed in the inaugural NASCAR race at Charlotte Speedway (she had Bob Flock finish the race).
 In the second official race, at Daytona Beach and Road Course, Christian was joined by Ethel Mobley and Louise Smith, with Mobley finishing first out of the 3, in 11th.
 Through the 1950s and 1960s, female racers made only a handful of starts in NASCAR's touring series.
 Betty Skelton Erde wasn't technically a NASCAR driver, but she drove the pace car at Daytona in 1954, and was clocked at a speed of 105.88 mph (170.40 km/h) on the sand, setting a stock car speed record for women.

 No woman had raced NASCAR in a decade when Janet Guthrie started the 1976 World 600, finishing 15th, ahead of Dale Earnhardt.
-In 1977, Janet Guthrie would become the first woman to lead a Winston Cup Series race under caution, at Ontario Speedway.
-In 1986, Patty Moise would become the first woman to lead in a Busch Series race.
+In 1977, Guthrie became the first woman to lead a Winston Cup Series race under caution, at Ontario Speedway.
+In 1986, Patty Moise became the first woman to lead in a Busch Series race.

 In 1988, Charlotte/Daytona Dash Series (later the Goody's Dash Series) driver Shawna Robinson became the first woman to win a NASCAR Touring Series event, also earning "Rookie of the Year" and "Most Popular Driver" honors.
 In her sophomore Dash Series run, Robinson became the first woman to earn the pole position for a NASCAR touring series race.
-Robinson would later become the first female driver to clinch the pole in any of the three major series, winning qualifying for the March 12, 1994 Xfinity Series Busch Light 300 at Atlanta Motor Speedway.
+Robinson later became the first female driver to clinch the pole in any of the three major series, winning qualifying for the March 12, 1994 Xfinity Series Busch Light 300 at Atlanta Motor Speedway.